 Origins of TQM

 Total quality management has evolved from the quality assurance methods that were first developed around the time of the World War I. The war effort led to large-scale manufacturing efforts that often produced poor quality products.
 To help correct this, quality inspectors were introduced on the production line to ensure that the level of failures due to quality was minimized.

-After the First World War, quality inspection became more commonplace in manufacturing environments and this led to the introduction of Statistical Quality Control (SQC), a theory developed by Dr. W. Edwards Deming.
+After the World War I, quality inspection became more commonplace in manufacturing environments and this led to the introduction of Statistical Quality Control (SQC), a theory developed by Dr. W. Edwards Deming.

 This quality method provided a statistical method of quality based on sampling.
 Where it was not possible to inspect every item, a sample was tested for quality.
 The theory of SQC was based on the notion that a variation in the production process leads to variation in the end product.